 You may also want to try child-approved painkillers such as children’s Motrin.
 This will soothe cold and flu-like symptoms such as body aches and pains, congestion, and fever.
 If you have a humidifier, keep it in your son’s or daughter’s room.
 Humidifiers add more moisture to the air, which can have a beneficial effect on your child’s inflamed and sore throat.

 Be sure to keep your child’s room and surroundings free of tobacco smoke and other harmful fumes.
-Even the smell of a neighbor’s chimney can be upsetting to inflamed airways.
+Even the smell of a neighbor’s chimney can be upsetting to inflamed airways so suggest a chimney cleaning service to them.
 You want to make it as easy as possible for him or her to breathe clearly.
 Finally, make sure that you monitor his or her symptoms.
 They should be getting better after a few days, even though a mild cough may linger for a few weeks afterwards.
 If new symptoms start to appear or current symptoms get worse, call your doctor.